 If you see single question marks for the disk drive controller (mnemonic HDC) during power up or while running the system exerciser, run the fixed disk verifier.
 This test locates and reports any faults in the fixed disks in the system.
-Give this information to your service representative.
+Record this information and give it to your service representative.